 Now let me be clear – it will never be a true replacement for an oven baked small chocolate cake.
 The texture will different, especially since it’s eggless.

 But as long as you understand that, my chocolate peanut butter mug cake is a delicious dessert for those evenings where you want something sweet but it’s too late to bake.

-Or perhaps you only have access to a microwave.
+Or perhaps you only have access to a microwave and are tired of making my Microwave Chocolate Chip Cookie.
 Maybe you’re in college or in a home with limited appliances.

 Whatever the reason, this cake for one has a place at the dessert table.